DefProc/TweetUpdater/readme.txt

 = 3.1 =

-* Added "limit by category or custom field" (LimitCategory Branch) - From [BjornW](http://burobjorn.nl/)
+* Added "limit by category or custom field" (LimitCategory Branch) - From [BjornW](http://burobjorn.nl/).
-* Added tweet length checking, will trim title and auto-shorten long urls to keep tweets under 140 characters.
+* Added tweet length checking, will trim the title and force shortening of long urls to keep tweets under 140 characters.
 * Added generic [YOURLS](http://yourls.org) shortener support - for both public and private installations.
-Can use timestamp-hashed secret keys (preferred) or usename/password combo (sent plaintext).
+Can use timestamp-hashed secret keys (preferred) or usename/password combo (sent in plaintext).
+* Removed CURL dependency for short URL retreval, replaced with WP_Http (CURL is still required for sending updates to Twitter).

 = 3.0.1 =